jadeleafmoon/jadeleafmoon/README.md

 - 📖 I'm reading [Inspired by Marty Cagan](https://www.amazon.ca/INSPIRED-Create-Tech-Products-Customers/dp/1119387507), which is great book on product management.
 - 📫 How to reach me: jadeleafmoon@gmail.com
+- 💻 I work at [FLiiP](https://myfliip.com/) as a Full-Stack Software Developer.

 ## Tech Skills 💻